Houston Tow Truck Attorney

 - Take photos of the vehicles and the scene if it can be done safely.

 Being in an accident with a wrecker can be very frightening.
 It can be easy to forget important things that need to be done.
 Try to remain calm.
 Once the police arrive, you can obtain an incident report number from the investigating officer.
-After you have attended to your medical needs and are in a stable situation, contact a Houston TX truck accident attorney for a free consultation.
+After you have attended to your medical needs and are in a stable situation, contact our truck accident attorneys for a free consultation.

 Types of Wreckers